-Located in what was then the “Heart of Apple Country”, the land was originally a dairy farm and apple orchard.
+In the Spring of 1931, James and Marea Theodoros purchased the land during the heart of The Great Depression.
+They were Greek immigrants who had a passion for farming and a love for the land.
+Located in what was then the “Heart of Apple Country”, the land was originally a dairy farm with a large apple orchard that had varieties such as Wealthy, Rome and Russets; just to name a few.
 James and Marea worked together to convert the land into a fruit and vegetable farm.
-In the mid-1940s, James’ brother Tasso joined the family business.
-They added corn, strawberries, raspberries, grapes, watermelons, and many other vegetables.
+In the mid-1940s, James’ brother Tasso joined the family business and they added corn, strawberries, raspberries, grapes, watermelons, and many other specialty crops.
 As the output grew, they added the white farmstand that we operate out of today.

 In the late 1980's, the farm shifted out of the wholesale business and opened the farm stand during the peak weeks of certain harvests.
 It proved to be the right decision, and they quickly developed a large and loyal customer base.
 Today, our number one priority is selling to our customers directly.